(Updated April 2022)

 Here in Colorado, we’re used to spring showing up on a delayed schedule as compared to other climates around the US.
-Did you know that year after year, March is consistently Colorado’s snowiest month?!
-This year has tested even the biggest winter lover’s patience, but temperatures are finally starting to shift…
+This year has tested even the biggest winter lover’s patience, but temperatures are finally starting to shift and the crab apple trees are blooming…

 We would not be surprised if it dumps one final blizzard over the next few weeks, but the feeling around Cheesman Park these days is that spring has sprung.
-Spring and summer of 2021 will feel different than last year, with more opportunities for fun activities happening in and around Denver.
 Get excited for warm days again with this list of Denver spring activities!
 Know of something we missed?
 Leave us a comment and we’ll add it to the list.

-The Rockies winning their season opener to the Dodgers was a great way to relaunch in person baseball here in Colorado.
+Last year, the Rockies winning their season opener to the Dodgers was a great way to relaunch in-person baseball here in Colorado.
 The game was by far the largest public gathering in Colorado since the pandemic, allowing 21,000 fans to once again fill seats at Coors Field.
-We know we’re looking forward to this pastime returning and bringing fans across CO together.
+This year, it feels more normal, maybe a little less novel, but Denver folks are still excited to spend their afternoons at Coors Field.

-What: Happening May 1st and 2nd, this live music event also has craft beer and cocktails, festival shopping, and a mobile food cart.
+What: This live music event happening over several summer dates also has craft beer and cocktails, festival shopping, and a mobile food cart.
 Decide which music session you’d like to see, and bring a friend and a lawn chair to this super fun event.
 If you opt for the more expensive “Open Bar” ticket, some food and beverages are included in your ticket.

 What: South Platte Park is a sprawling sanctuary with 880 acres of open space along the South Platte River.
 From fishing to kayaking, you can also take classes, hire a naturalist for custom presentations or training, or rent space in the park for a family event.
 Not far from home, this hidden gem is a great spot to visit all year long.